ekiira/ekiira/README.md

 I'm tosin <br/>

-I'm a Software Developer, you can go through my projects, drop a star if you likey...<br/>
+I'm a Software Developer, feel free to go through my projects, drop a star if you likey...<br/>

-Don't worry my official website is coming up.
-Till then,<br/>

 Bye